CFaught/git-remote-code-along/README.md

-This is a project for learning Git with Flatiron's Learn course.
+This is a project for learning Git with Flatiron's Learn-Verified course.